How do I check my coding notice?

 If you are undergoing the new starter checklist procedure (see below) your employer will use an emergency tax code.

 An emergency code assumes that you are only entitled to the basic personal allowance.
 It does not take into account any other allowances and reliefs you may be entitled to, such as blind person’s allowance.
-So the emergency tax code for 2018/19 is 1185L, which is actually the same as the normal code for the vast majority of people.
+So the emergency tax code for 2019/20 is 1250L, which is actually the same as the normal code for the vast majority of people.

 Your new employer must get this information directly from you, not, for example, third hand from your manager.
 They must keep a record of the facts and how they got them.
 Your employer also needs to know your employment history for the current tax year, so that they use the correct tax code.
 They should ask you to declare which of the following three categories you fall under: